wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 **How do I upgrade and pay for GetSocial?**

 Upgrading your GetSocial account is quick and easy.
-On your account, you'll find multiple times our 'Upgrade to PRO' call to action buttons.
+On your account, you'll find multiple times our 'Upgrade Plan' call to action buttons.

 Clicking on one of these buttons will guide you to our pricing page.
 Here, you'll be able to perceive the benefits of subscribing to our pro plan.